Business Recycling ♻️

 Explaining business recycling and collection

-First and foremost, you have to know what business recycling.
+First and foremost, you have to know what business recycling is.
 We will define it here.

-Business recycling mainly means being more responsible at work and dealing with your waste the environmentally friendly way.
+Business recycling mainly means being more responsible at work and dealing with your waste in an environmentally friendly way.

 You might be thinking: what is the purpose of recycling in a business environment?
 Can it help in any way?